ABHILASHBHARADWAJ-K/Half-Car-Model/README.md

 ># Suspension Tuning of an Automobile: A Critical Analysis

-Suspension of the vehicle defienes the quality of ride comfort which is very essential for smooth handling characteristics.
+Suspension of the vehicle defines the quality of ride comfort which is very essential for smooth handling characteristics.
 Other aspect of suspension is to improve the performance by minimising the stabilisation time which is achieved with the help of destructive resonance of front and rear vibrations.

 >## Mentors
 Abhilash Bharadwaj K